MicrosoftDocs/mesh-docs/mesh/develop/getting-started/mesh-201-tutorial/mesh-201-01-overview-set-up-and-get-started.md

 # Mesh 201 Tutorial Chapter 1: Overview, set up and get started

 If you completed the [Mesh 101 tutorial](../mesh-101-tutorial/mesh-101-01-overview-and-setup.md), you got up and running with creating a Mesh experience and gaining a solid understanding of Interactables, Physics, Visual Scripting, and more.
 In this tutorial, you build on that knowledge and learn how to use WebSlates to display web content in your experience.
-The tutorial includes an interactive globe; when a person in your experience clicks on the globe, the latitude and longitude of the clicked location are captured and these coordinates are incorporated into a Bing Maps URL as parameters.
+The tutorial includes an interactive globe; when an attendee in your experience clicks on the globe, the latitude and longitude of the clicked location are captured and these coordinates are incorporated into a Bing Maps URL as parameters.
 An HTTP request is executed using this URL; Bing Maps provides a map of the chosen area and sends it to a nearby WebSlate.

 ![A screenshot of a computer Description ](../../../media/mesh-201/066-attendees-at-globe.png)